How to Create a Training Needs Analysis That Drives ROI

 At Fokus Group, every learning solution starts with a training needs analysis.
 This ensures training addresses real performance gaps before any content is created.

 This approach shapes all services, from instructional design services and corporate training to employee onboarding and custom eLearning.
-By grounding training in real work needs, organizations see faster ramp up, stronger performance, and measurable results.
+By grounding training in real work needs, organizations see faster ramp-up, stronger performance, and measurable results.

 Frequently Asked Questions